happymonkey1/kb-os/README.md

 Note: on windows, preprend wsl to `make clean` and `make iso`. nasm needs to be installed on your wsl installation.

 Execute `make qemu` to run

+If the os does not boot or you see a CD-rom boot error 0004, run `sudo apt-get install grub-pc-bin`

 ## Acknowledgements and Credits